fullcalendar/fullcalendar-docs/_docs-v5/event-display/background-events.md

   - background-events-demo
 ---

-Events that appear as background highlights can be achieved by setting an [Event Object](event-object)'s `rendering` property to `"background"`:
+Events that appear as background highlights can be achieved by setting an [Event Object](event-object)'s `display` property to `"background"`:

 ```js
 var calendar = new Calendar(calendarEl, {